segfaultlabs/GPS_Scripts/README.md

 ### 9. Double-Check Everything

 1. In u-center, open the `Text Console` window by going to `View > Text Console`.
-2. Check the NMEA data output to make sure you only see the enabled sentences (GGA, RMC, VTG, GST).
+2. Check the NMEA data output to make sure you only see the enabled sentences (GGA, RMC, VTG, GSV, optionally GSA).

-## That's It!
+## Summary

 Your u-blox GNSS receiver should now be all set up for RaceChrono Pro, giving you fast and accurate data updates.

+### Important Note

+Consider buying an M10 GPS receiver as they are roughly 25,000₩.
+The M10 offers several improvements over the M8, including better sensitivity, faster acquisition times, and lower power consumption.

+### M8 vs M10 Summary

+- **M8**:
+  - Older generation
+  - Decent performance for general use
+  - Lower cost

+- **M10**:
+  - Newer generation
+  - Improved sensitivity and acquisition times
+  - Lower power consumption
+  - Slightly higher cost

+### Ongoing Experiments

+I'm currently experimenting with using more than just GPS, such as integrating GLONASS.
+However, currently using GPS only is best due to what seems to be a bandwidth issue when using more than one GNSS constellation.
+More updates will follow as experiments progress.

 For more details, check out the [u-blox documentation](https://www.u-blox.com/en/docs).